Using Custom Themes

-In addition to customizing through the Plesk GUI the logo image, the URL attached to it, and the browser’s title bar text, you can change the visual appearance and branding of Plesk by using custom themes.
+In addition to customizing through the Plesk GUI the logo image, the URL attached to it, and the browser’s title bar text, Plesk Onyx offers the option to change the visual appearance and branding of Plesk by using custom themes.

 Plesk theme is a complete set of CSS styles and images that govern the visual appearance of the Plesk user interface.
 You cannot change the theme, but you can customize Plesk appearance by redefining some styles and images of the theme (without physical replacement), thus the changes can be easily reverted.